kuzzleio/kuzzle/doc/2/api/controllers/auth/create-api-key/index.md

 Creates a new API key for the currently logged user.

 ::: info
+API keys are just authentication token.
-You can use your API key the same way you use your auth token, either by adding it to the `Authorization` header (with the value `Bearer <YourApiKeyHere>`)
+You can use your API key the same way you use your authentication token by adding it to the `Authorization` header (with the value `Bearer <YourApiKeyHere>`)
 :::

 ---